 - (1) The Company is permitted to net derivative assets and derivative liabilities with the same counterparty when a legally enforceable master netting agreement exists.
-In addition, the Company nets derivative assets and derivative liabilities against any payables and receivables for cash collateral held or placed with these same counterparties. - (2) These assets are included in other property and investments-net and other non-current assets on the Consolidated Balance Sheets.
+In addition, the Company nets derivative assets and derivative liabilities against any payables and receivables for cash collateral held or placed with these same counterparties. - (2) The level 3 energy commodity derivative balances are associated with natural gas exchange agreements - (3) These assets are included in other property and investments-net and other non-current assets on the Consolidated Balance Sheets.

 The difference between the amount of derivative assets and liabilities disclosed in respective levels in the table above and the amount of derivative assets and liabilities disclosed on the Consolidated Balance Sheets is due to netting arrangements with certain counterparties.
-See Note 7 for additional discussion of derivative netting.
+See Note 8 for additional discussion of derivative netting.